gradle/gradle/design-docs/conflict-resolution-spec.md

                 details.replacedBy 'org.springframework:spring-aop'
             }

-            //More brainstorming - general DSL on a high level modules(notation).all { SomeModuleMetadata details -> ... }
+            //More brainstorming - general DSL on a high level, ideas: modules(notation).all { SomeModuleMetadata details -> ... }
             modules.matching(notation).all { SomeModuleMetadata details -> ... }
             modules(notation) {}
+            module(notation) {}
+            //the 'modules' closure is evaluated during the configuration time
+            //so it declares various information about the modules, this information is consumed during project configuration and later used during resolution

             //examples (some of them are far into the future) modules('org.springframework:spring').all {